OptimalBits/bull/docs/README.md

 ![Diagram showing job statuses](job-lifecycle.png)

-When a job is added to a queue it can be in one of two states, it can either be in the "wait" status, which is, in fact, a waiting list, where all jobs must enter before they can be processed, or it can be in a "delayed" status: a delayed status implies that the job is waiting for some timeout or to be promoted for being processed, however, a delayed job will not be processed directly, instead it will be placed at the beginning of the waiting list and processed as soon as a worker is idle.
+When a job is added to a queue it can be in one of two states, it can either be in the "wait" status, which is, in fact, a waiting list, where all jobs must enter before they can be processed, or it can be in a "delayed" status: a delayed status implies that the job is waiting for some timeout or to be promoted for being processed.
+However, a delayed job will not be processed directly, instead, it will be placed at the beginning of the waiting list and processed as soon as a worker is idle.

 The next state for a job is the "active" state.
 The active state is represented by a set, and are jobs that are currently being processed, i.e. they are running in the `process` function explained in the previous chapter.
 A job can be in the active state for an unlimited amount of time until the process is completed or an exception is thrown so that the job will end in